 - Support for Windows Server Message Block (SMB) 3.0 file shares, and Windows Storage Spaces and Storage Spaces Direct.

-There are some important features in core of NetBackup:
+There are some important features in the core of NetBackup:

 - Certificates - This feature definitely requires a separate post.
 Now (at last) NetBackup can authenticate clients based on Certificates (not mapping IP-->DNS).
 Master Server assigns Certificates to Clients based on UUID and it makes sure that communications between Clients and Masters are trusted.